 The above herbal supplements are not the only natural options available.
 There are many other types of alternative anxiety options as well.
-A brief rundown includes:
+A brief summary includes:

-- Homeopathic Remedies – Homeopathy is an often misunderstood alternative treatment.
-It's the belief that a very, very diluted amount of elements that cause a condition like anxiety can cure it.
-Homeopathic experts believe that diluting things like arsenic and nicotine, among other things, to the point where only the smallest amount of the element remains will cure it.
+- Homeopathic Remedies Homeopathy is an often misunderstood alternative treatment.
+It's the belief that a very diluted amount of elements that cause a condition like anxiety can cure it.
+Homeopathic experts believe that diluting substances like arsenic and nicotine, among others, to the point where only the smallest amount of the element remains will cure it.
 There is little evidence that homeopathic remedies work, but they remain popular nonetheless.

-- Reflexology – Reflexology is the belief that pressure to certain points on the hand can relieve stress in the rest of the body.
-Reflexologists utilize these pressure points in a way that many believe has a very calming effect for all types of stresses.
+- Reflexology Reflexology is the belief that pressure to certain points on the hand can relieve stress in the rest of the body.
+Reflexologists utilize these pressure points in a way that many believe has a calming effect on stress.

-Other natural treatment remedies include aromatherapy, acupressure, Reiki, and more.
+Other natural treatment remedies include aromatherapy, acupuncture, Reiki, and more.
 There is no limit to the number of natural treatments that currently exist in the world today.